 What is an ETF?

 Just like investment funds, ETFs are made up of a basket of equities, bonds, commodities or currencies.
-ETFs aim to track the performance of an entire underlying asset or index – such as the FTSE 100
+ETFs aim to track the performance of an entire underlying asset or index – such as New Zealand’s NZ Top 50.

 How does an ETF work?

-For example, there are many ETFs designed to track the performance of the FTSE 100.
-This means these ETFs hold shares in the companies that make up the index.
+For example, there are ETFs designed to track the performance of the NZ Top 50, which means these ETFs hold shares in the companies that make up the index.
 The proportions of shares held by the ETF allows it to track the performance of the index as closely as possible.

-Say you invested in an energy ETF, instead of investing in individual energy companies, you’d be investing in the combined performance of many companies.
+Say you invested in an energy ETF, instead of investing in individual energy companies, you are investing in the combined performance of many companies.

 Types of ETFs

-As well as ETFs which track indexes like the FTSE 100, there are also ETFs that track other things.
+As well as ETFs which track indexes like the NZ Top 50, there are also ETFs that track other things.
 Here are some of the more common examples:

 - Market ETFs